-Caltrans prepared a CEQA IS with an ND document and circulated it for public review on August 14, 2020.
+Caltrans prepared a CEQA Initial Study with a proposed Negative Declaration and circulated it for public review on August 14, 2020.
 A virtual public meeting was held on September 10, 2020, and the public review period was scheduled to end on September 13 but was extended to October 30, 2020.
-Comments were reviewed, and subsequent additional outreach was conducted with some of the individual communities within the project limits.
-As a result of the comments received and consultation with the local communities, the project's design was reviewed and revised with respect to the use and locations of the signs system.
-This included changing the proposed use of the signs for displaying general travel time information to a focus on providing information related to emergencies-such as floods, mudslides, wildfire, and resulting evacuations-power safety shutoffs, accidents, road
+Comments were reviewed, and subsequent additional outreach efforts with local stakeholders was conducted.
+As a result of the comments received and consultation with the broader local community, the project's design was reviewed and revised with respect to the use and locations of the signs system.
+This included changing the proposed use of the signs for displaying general travel time information to a focus on providing information related to emergencies-such as floods, mudslides, wildfire, and resulting evacuations-power safety power shutoffs, accidents, road closures or construction, or other events that could result in substantial delays where drivers would benefit from receiving timely information.